 State Agency Sites:

-Wildfire Household Hazardous Waste Removal
+Disaster-Related Hazardous Waste Removal

-Current Wildfire Recovery Projects (Camp, Woolsey, and Hill fires)
+Recent Wildfire Recovery Projects (Camp, Woolsey, and Hill fires)

-DTSC, with the assistance of the U.S. Environmental Protection Agency (EPA) and other local, state, and federal agencies, began to assess and remove household hazardous waste from fire-damaged properties as part of the interagency response to the Camp Fire in Butte County and the Town of Paradise (Northern California) and the Woolsey and Hill fires in Los Angeles and Ventura Counties (Southern California).
+DTSC, with the assistance of the U.S. Environmental Protection Agency (EPA) and other local, state, and federal agencies, began to assess and remove household hazardous waste from fire-damaged properties as part of the interagency response to the Camp Fire in Butte County and the Town of Paradise (Northern California) and the Woolsey and Hill fires in Los Angeles and Ventura Counties (Southern California) last December.
 DTSC and a team of federal, state and local agencies evaluated impacts of the Woolsey Fire on conditions at the Santa Susana Field Laboratory site and in communities around the site.
 This interim report summarizes work done to address concerns about the impact of the Woolsey Fire on SSFL and the surrounding communities.

 The Department led efforts to remove HHW after the Thomas Fire in Ventura County in the Fall 2017 (HHW removed from 1,001 properties), the Carr Fire in Shasta County in July 2018 (1,171 properties), the Pawnee Fire in Lake County in July 2018 (21 properties) and the Klamathon Fire in Siskiyou County in July 2018 (60 properties).